-All imported cosmetics sold in mainland China are required by law to be tested on animals and unfortunately, Batiste products are sold in stores in China therefore allowing their local government to test Batiste products on animals.
+Most imported cosmetics sold in mainland China are required by law to be tested on animals and unfortunately, Batiste products are sold in stores in China, therefore, allowing their local government to test Batiste products on animals.

 Batiste is on our List of Brands to Avoid – Animal Tested.

 Is Batiste Vegan?

 Batiste claims their products are “Vegan” and don’t contain any animal ingredients, however since Batiste is not cruelty-free and their products are tested on animals when required by law, we would not consider anything sold or manufactured by Batiste to be vegan at this time.